-An index that measures the change in price of a representative basket of goods and services such as food, energy, housing, clothing, transportation, medical care, entertainment and education.
-It’s also known as the cost-of-living index.
+It is an index that measures the change in the price of a representative basket of goods and services such as food, energy, housing, clothing, transportation, medical care, entertainment, and education.

 The CPI measures inflation (a sustained rise in prices in an economy) as experienced by consumers in their day-to-day living expenses